Recommended Reading

 Daniel J. Siegel & Tina Payne Bryson.

-In this pioneering, practical book, Daniel J. Siegel, neuropsychiatrist, and parenting expert Tina Payne Bryson offer a revolutionary approach to child rearing with twelve key strategies that foster healthy brain development, leading to calmer, happier children.
+One of the pioneering psychology books on parenting, Daniel J. Siegel, neuropsychiatrist, and parenting expert Tina Payne Bryson offer a revolutionary approach to child rearing with twelve key strategies that foster healthy brain development, leading to calmer, happier children.

 The “upstairs brain,” which makes decisions and balances emotions, is under construction until the mid-twenties.
 And especially in young children, the right brain and its emotions tend to rule over the logic of the left brain.
 No wonder kids throw tantrums, fight, or sulk in silence.